costa4487/Dissertation-2015/README.md

 10. Modify the output processing flow tables using the port numbers for each destination node

 ### Host
 The nodes each have an LXC container that simulates hosts on the node’s local network, which are used to generate the inter-node traffic and run the tests to measure the impact of the dynamic topology mechanism.
+The description below details the effects of the source code contained in the files [host.cpp](https://github.com/costa4487/Dissertation-2015/blob/master/host.cpp) and [measure.cpp](https://github.com/costa4487/Dissertation-2015/blob/master/measure.cpp).

 #### Traffic generation
 1. Define the traffic generation matrix filenames to be used and declare variables